 All right.

-We're gonna squeeze in a quick break.
+We're going to squeeze in a quick break.

 I'm Greg Jarrett.

-Welcome back to the Sean Hennedy show.
+Welcome back to the Sean Hennity show.

-I'm Greg Jarrett in for Sean today because he is down at the border, just finished interviewing uh President Trump.
+I'm Greg Jarrett in for Sean today because he is down at the border, just finished interviewing President Trump.

-Absolutely he should.
+Yes, absolutely he should.

-And the Washington Conventional Wisdom of the Day said, Well, you can't fire them because there are 16,000 of them and we'll we'll be in trouble, etc.
+And the Washington Conventional Wisdom of the Day said, well, you can't fire them because there are 16,000 of them and we'll be in trouble, et cetera.

 And Reagan said, either they show up for work or I'm firing them.

-They didn't show up for work, he fired them.
+They didn't show up for work.

 The union finally went bankrupt.